TauCritical/adcpkrig/README.md

 This repository contains a python package adcpkrig and associated helper scripts/functions/environments to analyze a sample dataset with multiple hyperparameters.

+The package 'adcpkrig' is meant to be reproducible code that can be applied to a variety of datasets.
+The code requires input csv files created by another codebase (USGS geomorph toolbox, currently unpublished), with examples shown as 'bin_sample.csv' and 'vpts_sample.csv'.

+Individual files in this repository are listed and explained below.

 # Files

 ## adcpkrig

-Directory containing python module adcpkrig.
+Directory containing python package adcpkrig.
 Contains functions for creating and interpolating grids.

 ## .dockerignore